sauravrao637/DeveloperWeek-Hack/README.md

 Install the required dependencies:
 ```npm install```
 ```npm start```

-This command will start the frontend application on [link][http://localhost:3000/], and any changes made to the source code will automatically trigger hot-reloading.
+This command will start the frontend application on [link](http://localhost:3000/), and any changes made to the source code will automatically trigger hot-reloading.

-Usage
+Usage-
 Once the frontend is set up and running, you can access the application in your web browser.
 The application provides a user interface to interact with the smart contracts deployed on the Celo blockchain.

 Ensure that you have a Celo-compatible wallet (such as Valora) installed and connected to the Celo network.
 The frontend will prompt you to connect your wallet.

 After connecting your wallet, you can navigate through the different features of the application, such as:

-Viewing contract data: The frontend fetches data from the smart contracts and displays it in a user-friendly format.
+**Viewing contract data**: The frontend fetches data from the smart contracts and displays it in a user-friendly format.

-Interacting with contracts: The frontend provides forms or buttons to trigger contract functions or transactions.
+**Interacting with contracts**: The frontend provides forms or buttons to trigger contract functions or transactions.
 You can interact with the contracts by submitting these forms or initiating transactions through the UI.

 Please note that the frontend assumes the smart contracts are deployed and available on the specified Celo network.
 If you encounter any issues or errors, ensure that the contracts are deployed correctly and accessible.